s-sajid-ali/icaruswf/wiki/theta.md

-# Using spack environment with icarus code and hepnos to build new code on Theta
+# Using spack environment with icarus code and hepnos to build new code on Theta and run icarus workflow with hepnos using interactive session

 1. clone the repository, : `git clone git@github.com:HEPonHPC/icaruswf.git`